yakovlev-alexey/parcel-resolver-ts-base-url/README.md

 Read more about `parcel` configuration in [official docs](https://parceljs.org/features/plugins/).

+### Known Issues

+- HMR support is unknown.
+- Resources imports using `baseUrl` or `paths` is unsupported in this resolver.
+Feel free to submit a PR.

 ## Contributing

 Feel free to send any suggestions in [GitHub issues](https://github.com/yakovlev-alexey/parcel-resolver-ts-base-url/issues): comment or vote on an existing issue, open a new one or create a Pull Request with your feature.